 For best results, you need to use it across all levels of your organization.

 Here are some steps on how to use a CRM:

-Before you add anyone else, make sure you get your salespeople on board since they’re most vital for your CRM tool.
+Before adding anyone else, ensure you get your salespeople on board since they’re most vital for your CRM tool.

-Your sales team will ultimately rake in the revenue, and CRM is crucial for them to get more sales for the business.
-That’s why you also need to ensure that they find it easy to use.
+Your sales team will ultimately rake in the revenue, and CRM is crucial to get more sales for the business.
+You also need to ensure they find it easy to use.

-It’s basically a visual, central control panel where you have access to all the functions of your business, and control anything you want at any time.
+It’s a visual, central control panel where you can access all your business functions and control anything you want at any time.

 Here’s an infographic that depicts what a typical CRM systems dashboard looks like: